Dynamics of the absolute period foliation of a stratum of holomorphic 1-forms: Abstract

 \section{Abstract}

-Let $S_g$ be a closed oriented surface of genus $g$, and let $\Om\cM_g(\kap)$ be a stratum of the moduli space of holomorphic $1$-forms of genus $g$.
-We show that the absolute period foliation of $\Om\cM_g(\kap)$ is ergodic on the area-$1$ locus, and we give an explicit full measure set of dense leaves, subject to a mild constraint on $\kap$.
-For an algebraically generic cohomology class $\phi \in H^1(S_g;\C)$, we show that the space of holomorphic $1$-forms in $\Om\cM_g(\kap)$ representing $\phi$ is connected.
-On the other hand, in the non-generic case, we give examples for which this space has positive dimension and infinitely many connected components.
+Let $\cC$ be a connected component of a stratum of the moduli space of holomorphic $1$-forms of genus $g$.
+We show that the absolute period foliation of $\cC$ is ergodic on the area-$1$ locus, and that the non-dense leaves lie in an explicit countable union of suborbifolds, subject to a mild assumption on $\cC$.
+We show similar results for subspaces of $\cC$ defined by topological restrictions on the absolute periods.
+We obtain these dynamical results by showing that for a typical positive cohomology class in $H^1(S_g;\C)$, the associated space of isoperiodic forms in $\cC$ is connected.
+Lastly, we show that certain covering constructions provide examples of spaces of isoperiodic forms with positive dimension and infinitely many connected components.